hackle/blogger/src/raw/dependent-types-typescript-seriously.md

 ## Peano number

-While we can also define Peano numbers as tuples, below is the more traditional object syntax.
+While we can also define Peano numbers as tuples, below is the more traditional object form.

 ```TypeScript
 type Nat = 0 | { suc: Nat };